 Department heads report directly to the line producers during production.
 And the line producer, in turn, directly reports to the executive producer.

 What makes a great line producer?

 Line producers usually have a significant amount of experience in production before achieving their role.
-Many start in positions like production assistants or runners.
-Once they have a few years under their belt and show their worth, they’ll start climbing the production ladder.
-Line producers are detail-oriented and forward-thinking.
+To be successful, they must be detail-oriented and forward-thinking.
 In fact, they have to create a schedule and a budget for a production before it has even begun.

 What are the pre-production duties of a line producer?